naijasecforce/blog.github.io/_posts/2019-12-1-career-path-series-security-assessment.md

 # Career Path Series - Security Assessment

-Cybersecurity has many subdomains but many people tend to focus on some very few(penetration testing and it's variants).While that is intresting, there are so many oppourtunites to be harnessed in other subdomains.It is for the reason that Mosimiolu -a senior cybersecurity consultant and a memeber of the NaijaSecForce interviewed prominent Nigerian cybersecurity professionals in various security domains.First in our series is security assessment.
+Cybersecurity has many subdomains but many people tend to focus on some very few(penetration testing and it's variants).While that is intresting, there are so many opportunites in other subdomains.It is for the reason that Mosimiolu -a senior cybersecurity consultant and a memeber of the NaijaSecForce interviewed prominent Nigerian cybersecurity professionals in various security domains.First in our series is security assessment.

 Security assessments are periodic exercises that test your organization’s security preparedness.
 They include checks for vulnerabilities in your IT systems and business processes, as well as recommending steps to lower the risk of future attacks.
 Security assessments are also useful for keeping your systems and policies up to date.It also identifies, assesses, and implementing key security controls.